What Countertop is Right For You?

 “There is no reason for a job to stretch out for months.
 We won’t start a project and then peel our guys away from you to do other jobs,” Del says.
 “For a full kitchen installation, for example, we allot you all 5 days.
 All my guys are going to be completely focused on your job for that week.”

-Installing new cabinets and countertops is frequently just one part of a larger room remodel.
+Installing new countertops is frequently just one part of a larger room remodel.
 When customers need additional work done, such as construction, plumbing, or electrical work, the brothers refer those parts of the project to a stable of skilled and trustworthy subcontractors.